Censorship by Google: Google Maps

 In March 2007, the lower-resolution satellite imagery on Google Maps showing post-Hurricane Katrina damage in Louisiana, US, was allegedly replaced with higher resolution images from before the storm.
 Google's official blog post in April revealed that the imagery was still available in KML format on Google Earth or Google Maps.

-In March 2008, Google removed Street View and 360º images of military bases per the Pentagon's request.
+In March 2008, Google removed Street View and 360° images of military bases per the Pentagon's request.

 To protect the privacy and anonymity of individuals, Google selectively blurred photographs containing car license number plates and faces in Google Street View.
 Users may request further blurring of images that feature them, their family, their car, or their home.
 Users can also request the removal of images that feature what Google terms "inappropriate content," which falls under their categories of intellectual property violations; sexually explicit content; illegal, dangerous, or violent content; child endangerment; hate speech; harassment and threats; and personal or confidential information.
 In some countries (e.g. Germany), Google modifies images of specific buildings.
 In the United States, Google Street View adjusts or omits certain images deemed of interest to national security by the federal government.

 Google Search

-In the United States, Google commonly filters search results to comply with Digital Millennium Copyright Act-related legal complaints.
+In the United States, Google commonly filters search results to comply with Digital Millennium Copyright Act (DMCA)-related legal complaints.

 In the United Kingdom, it was reported that Google had "delisted" Inquisition 21, a website that claims to challenge moral authoritarian and sexually absolutist ideas in the United Kingdom.
 Google later released a press statement suggesting Inquisition 21 had attempted to manipulate search results.
-In Germany and France, a study reported that approximately 113 white nationalist, Nazi, anti-semitic, Islamic extremist, and other similar websites had been removed from the German and French versions of Google.
+In Germany and France, a study reported that approximately 113 white nationalist, Nazi, antisemitic, Islamic extremist, and other similar websites had been removed from the German and French versions of Google.
 Google has complied with these laws by not including sites containing such material in its search results.
 However, Google does list the number of excluded results at the bottom of the search result page and links to Lumen (formerly, Chilling Effects) for an explanation.